hssmalo/steampunkfantasy/rules.md

 In some cases some equipment reqiuers an elite and the cost is typically for one weapon and only one elite in the unit base gets that weapon.
 However, as long as you have more elites left in the unit base, you may pay the price multiple times to equip as many as you like with elite weapons.

 Unit base weapons:
 Unless other wise stated, if a unit is given a unit base weapon, the unit may fire the unit base weapon a single time, OR fire its normal weapon.
 When firing the base weapon, apply to-hit modifiers of the best model in the unit.
+A unit base weapon requiers at least 2 alive models to be used.

 The requirements and cost of both model replacements and extra equipment should be clearly stated in the army list.